adrianmcli/kendricktan.github.io/posts/introducing_heiswap.md

 ## Status

-The status tab is simply for convinience and is used to check if your deposit is "mature" or safe enough enough to be withdrawn (i.e. is there enough participants in the ring to mask the link between sender and receiver).
+The status tab is simply for convenience and is used to check if your deposit is "mature" or safe enough to be withdrawn (i.e. are there enough participants in the ring to mask the link between sender and receiver).

 1. Simply paste the token into the provided textbox and click "Check Ring Status"